COVID-19 Health and Safety

-- WMS and CHS Students will return to normal lunch service in their respective areas (the commons at CHS and Main Street at WMS); Lunch options/choice items will be available in each cafeteria.
+All students will return to normal lunch service in their respective areas; Lunch options/choice items will be available in each cafeteria.

 Another school year in the midst of a pandemic brings challenges, opportunities and last-minute changes, requiring patience and flexibility.
 As changes arise, Clayton will communicate using its automated system for phone calls, emails and texts.
 Please make sure your contact information is up to date in PowerSchool, as well as your emergency contacts, and watch for updates to ensure you stay informed.

-- Positive Cases - (revised as of 09/17/2021) Positive cases will be logged and tracked (by school) on the District’s data dashboard.
-When an elementary or Family Center student has been at school during their infectious period, we will send an all-school email to parents and staff.
+- Positive Cases - Positive cases reported to the District will be logged and tracked (by school) on the District’s data dashboard.

 The District maintains a COVID-19 Data Dashboard on its website.
-The Dashboard, which is updated on Friday mornings, tracks active and cumulative cases of COVID-19 by building as well as vaccinations rates in the District and school-aged case rates in St. Louis County.
+The Dashboard tracks active and cumulative cases of COVID-19 by building.

 Continuity of Instruction